neurodsp-tools/neurodsp/_sources/glossary.rst.txt

 For a general introduction to digital signal processing, we recommend `Seeing Circles Sines and Signal <https://jackschaedler.github.io/circles-sines-signals/>`_ by Jack Schaedler.

+For more in-depth descriptions, the free, online textbook, `The Scientist and Engineers Guide to Digital Signal Processing <http://www.dspguide.com/>`_, is a great resource.

 .. glossary::